canonical/spark-history-server-k8s-operator/README.md

 History Server is the component of Apache Spark which enables the user to view and analyze logs of completed Spark applications.

-This operator charm deploys and operates Apache Spark History Server on Kubernetes environments.
+The Spark History Server charm operator deploys and operates Apache Spark History Server on Kubernetes environments.
 It depends on the S3 integrator charm from Canonical for S3 related configuration.

+The Spark History Server charm can be found on [Charmhub](https://charmhub.io/spark-history-server-k8s).

 ## Usage